F23

 Possible Causes

-Shorted outlet thermistor, moisture or corrosion at thermistor connector, damaged harness, failed main control temperature input
+Shorted outlet thermistor, moisture or corrosion at the thermistor connector, damaged harness, failed main control temperature input.

 How to Fix / Troubleshooting

-Safety First: Unplug dryer and shut off gas before service.
+Safety First: Unplug the dryer and shut off the gas before servicing.

 Steps: